Therapy is a two part process.

 The first part is working through your ‘presenting issues’ (what brought you to seek therapy).
 In-fact, that’s the easy part.
 And for some, that’s enough but for others, not so much.
 For others, that’s when the real work of therapy begins.

-For some, simply speaking about their emotions, feelings, thoughts etc is hard enough and the challenge for the therapist lies in simply getting a client to unknit whats been often painfully constructed for the last however many years.
+For some, simply speaking about their emotions, feelings, thoughts etc is hard enough and the challenge for the therapist lies in simply helping a client to unknit what has often been painfully constructed for the last however many years.
 Somehow simply being able to articulate what it is that bugs you can be enormously therapeutic in itself.
 The sense of relief, of lightness, of being able to let down a burden that has been with you for such a long time can sometimes be overwhelmingly beneficial.
 But often that is where therapy can reach a bit of a hump…the question which then arises is, Now what?